-We recently published a summary of silicosis surveillance in Michigan from 1988-2016 [4].
+We published a summary of silicosis surveillance in Michigan from 1988- 2016 [4].
 The main characteristics of the individuals reported during Michigan's 29+ years of silicosis surveillance are that they are elderly men who mainly worked in foundries in three counties.
-The age distribution is similar to that reported in the 1960s.
-[9] The older age of the patient (average year of birth, 1924) is secondary to the chronic nature of the disease and the typical long exposure to silica required to develop the disease (average 27 years of exposure to silica).
-However, we continue to receive reports of individuals with short-term exposure, who began work in the 1970s, 1980s, 1990s and three in the 2000s.
-Overall, 98 (8.7%) of 1,121 silicosis cases with known duration worked for less than 10 years (data not shown).
-One hundred nineteen (10.6%) of the 1,123 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 30 of them had worked for less than ten years.
+The age distribution is similar to that reported in the 1960s [15].
+The older age of the patient (average year of birth, 1924) is secondary to the chronic nature of the disease and the typical long exposure to silica required to develop the disease (average 27 years of exposure to silica).
+However, we continue to receive reports of individuals with short-term exposure, who began work in the 1970s, 1980s, 1990s and four in the 2000s.
+Overall, 98 (8.7%) of 1,128 silicosis cases with known duration worked for less than 10 years.
+One hundred twenty-five (11.1%) of the 1,130 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 30 of them had worked for less than ten years.
 Individuals with silicosis who began working since the 1970s were more likely to have done sandblasting than those who began working with silica before 1970 (52% vs. 34%).
-Of the 32 people who first were exposed to silica since the 1980s, six worked in foundries, four worked in auto manufacturing, three did cement/masonry work, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one was in construction, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, one worked at a bronze foundry, and one was a plumber.
+Of the 36 people who first were exposed to silica since the 1980s, seven worked in foundries, four worked in auto manufacturing, three did cement/masonry work, three worked in construction, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, one worked at a bronze foundry, and one was a plumber.

-African American men are over-represented (38%), reflecting previous hiring practices in foundries.
-[10] African American workers consistently had higher incidence rates of silicosis than their white counterparts in the counties where rates were compared between these groups (Table 4).
-Overall for the state, the average annual incidence of silicosis among African American workers was 6.8 per 100,000 versus 1.3 per 100,000 for white workers (a 5.3-fold greater incidence rate).
+African American men are over-represented (37%), reflecting previous hiring practices in foundries [16].
+African American workers consistently had higher incidence rates of silicosis than their white counterparts in the counties where rates were compared between these groups (Table 4).
+Overall, for the state, the average annual incidence of silicosis among African American workers was 6.5 per 100,000 versus 1.3 per 100,000 for white workers (a 5.0-fold greater incidence rate).

-The individuals reported generally have advanced disease: 282 (23.5%) with progressive massive fibrosis and another 424 (35.3%) with advanced simple silicosis (category 2 or 3).
+The individuals reported generally have advanced disease: 283 (23.4%) with progressive massive fibrosis and another 431 (35.6%) with advanced simple silicosis (category 2 or 3).
 Only 25% of the reported patients had normal breathing tests [4].
 Individuals had both restrictive and obstructive changes.
 Obstructive changes, although more prevalent among individuals who had smoked cigarettes, were found in half of the individuals who never smoked cigarettes (Table 3).
 The incidence of TB in the confirmed silicosis cases was 7%; this is 1,000-fold greater than that in the general population in the last decade [4].
 Despite the severity of their disease, 62% had not applied for Workers' Compensation.

-The reports of Michigan silicotics having obstructive lung changes is consistent with published reports of increased chronic obstructive pulmonary disease (COPD) among silicotics, as well as among individuals without silicosis who have had silica exposure.[11]
-Individuals with silicosis are at risk of developing pulmonary hypertension, clinically significant bronchitis and chronic obstructive pulmonary disease.[12]
+The reports of Michigan silicotics having obstructive lung changes is consistent with published reports of increased chronic obstructive pulmonary disease (COPD) among silicotics, as well as among individuals without silicosis who have had silica exposure [17].
+Individuals with silicosis are at risk of developing pulmonary hypertension, clinically significant bronchitis and chronic obstructive pulmonary disease [18].